mjturtora/macrovan/app/README_voter_data_automation.md

 ```

 The automation will:
+1. Download the VoterData files once per day from the API
-1. Start a Chrome browser
+2. Start a Chrome browser
-2. Present you with the VAN login screen
+3. Complete the VAN login screen
-3. Wait for you to complete the login and 2FA
+4. Wait for you to complete the 2FA from the code sent to your phone
-4. Download the VoterData files
-5. Manage the files in VAN
-6. Process searches and lists
+5. Process searches and lists
-7. Clean up resources
+6. Clean up resources

 ## Components